Journalism ethics and standards

 Journalistic ethics and standards comprise principles of ethics and good practice applicable to journalists.
 This subset of media ethics is known as journalism's professional "code of ethics" and the "canons of journalism".
 The basic codes and canons commonly appear in statements by professional journalism associations and individual print, broadcast, and online news organizations.

 There are around 400 codes covering journalistic work around the world.
-While various codes may differ in the detail of their content and come from different cultural traditions, most share common elements including the principles of truthfulness, accuracy and fact-based communications, independence, objectivity, impartiality, fairness, respect for others and public accountability, as these apply to the gathering, editing and dissemination of newsworthy information to the public.
+While various codes may differ in the detail of their content and come from different cultural traditions, most share common elements that reflect values including the principles of truthfulness, accuracy and fact-based communications, independence, objectivity, impartiality, fairness, respect for others and public accountability, as these apply to the gathering, editing and dissemination of newsworthy information to the public.
+Some such principles are sometimes in tension with non-Western and Indigenous ways of doing journalism.